aproxis/VideoCutter/memory-bank/progress.md

 ## Current Status

-### Project Status: Beta (Preparing for Major Refactoring)
+### Project Status: Beta (Major Refactoring Underway)

 VideoCutter is currently in a functional beta state.
 The core functionality is complete and working, with a usable GUI interface and configuration system, including recently enhanced subtitle features.

-The **primary focus is now shifting to a significant refactoring of the core processing scripts**.
-This aims to improve modularity, maintainability, testability, and scalability, establishing a more robust foundation for future development.
-Documentation updates will continue alongside this effort.
+A **major refactoring is actively underway**, transitioning from a collection of monolithic scripts to a modular Python package (`videocutter`).
+The new `videocutter/main.py` now orchestrates the pipeline, utilizing specialized modules for each processing step.
+The old scripts are being superseded.

 ### Key Metrics

 1.  **Functionality Completion**: ~90%
-    - Core processing pipeline: 95%
+    - Core processing pipeline (new modular): 80% (integration ongoing)
     - GUI and configuration: 95%
     - Subtitle system: 85%
     - Error handling: 70%